- What is the Education Technology (Ed Tech) K-12 Voucher Program?

 - Any new laptop, desktop, or tablet computer for any operating system platform

-- Peripheral devices: printers, scanners, monitors, keyboards, pointing devices (e.g., mouse, trackball, interactive whiteboards, LCD projectors that are capable of accepting a data feed from a computer, etc.)
+- Peripheral devices: printers, scanners, monitors, keyboards, pointing devices (e.g., mouse, trackball, interactive whiteboards, liquid-crystal display projectors that are capable of accepting a data feed from a computer, etc.)

 - Equipment needed for networking and infrastructure (e.g., routers, servers, wireless network cards, or wireless access points)